peteroupc/peteroupc.github.io/random.md

     - about 1.4 million billion billion random 160-bit integers, or
     - about 93 billion billion billion random 192-bit integers.

 [^33]: If an application expects customers to type in a unique identifier, it could find that very long unique identifiers are unsuitable for it (for example, 128-bit numbers take up 32 base-16 characters).
 There are ways to deal with these and other long identifiers, including (1) separating memorable chunks of the identifier with a hyphen, space, or another character (for example, "ABCDEF" becomes "ABC-DEF"); (2) generating the identifier from a sequence of memorable words (as in Electrum or in Bitcoin's BIP39); or (3) adding a so-called "checksum digit" at the end of the identifier to guard against typing mistakes.
-The application ought to consider trying (1) or (2) before deciding to use shorter identifiers than what this document recommends.
+The application should try (1) or (2) before deciding to use shorter identifiers than what this document recommends.

 [^34]: Note that the _insecure direct object references_ problem can occur if an application enables access to a sensitive resource via an easy-to-guess identifier, but without any access control checks.